Johns Hopkins University

 Could a 2-month TB cure replace 6 months of pills for kids?

-⭐️ CURE ⭐️ Recruiting nowThis study tests if a 2-month combination of four TB drugs can cure drug-susceptible tuberculosis in children under 10 as safely and effectively as the standard 4- to 6-month treatment.
-A shorter regimen could be easier for children to tolerate and complete, and reduce the burden…
+⭐️ CURE ⭐️ Recruiting nowThis study tests whether a 2-month combination of four drugs can cure drug-susceptible tuberculosis (TB) in children under 10 as safely and effectively as the standard 4- to 6-month treatment.
+About 860 children will participate, including those with HIV.
+If successful, the short…

 Phase: PHASE3 • Sponsor: Johns Hopkins University • Aim: ⭐️ CURE ⭐️